Get Insights on the Go with Sales Analytics on Mobile

 - Click Details at the bottom of the screen to see the rep’s opportunities.
 Tap Actions at bottom right to open the Actions menu for the rep.

-As you can see, from there you can take action, posting to the rep’s Chatter feed, sending email, spinning up a new event, and so on.
-Laura and the CEO see they can go right from insight to action, all within the context of a single dashboard.
+As you can see, from there you can take action on an opportunity.
+Laura and the CEO see they can go right from insight to action from a single dashboard.
 All the more reason to think that Sales Analytics is pretty useful, right?

-Time to head back to the office, but what a great lunch for you and Sales Analytics!
-You were able to prove the value of the app to your CEO right from your phone.
-And now that he’s interested in the app, you’ll be setting him up as a Sales Analytics user this afternoon.
+Time to head back to the office, but what a great lunch.
+You proved the value of the app to your CEO right from your phone.
+And now that he’s interested, you’ll set him up as a Sales Analytics user this afternoon.

-Laura is happy, too, because the app helped her to show off all the good work that her team has been doing.
-And she’s full of ideas for how to get insights and take action from Sales Analytics.
+Laura is happy, too, because the app helped her to show off her team’s good work.
+And she’s full of ideas for how to improve performance with Sales Analytics.

-Don’t forget that there are many ways to customize Sales Analytics, and you can adapt it quickly as you learn more.
+Don’t forget that there are many ways to customize Sales Analytics.
 You can supplement datasets and add to dashboards to fine-tune what’s shown in the app.
-To reflect your corporate identity, you can add your icon and other branding elements into the dashboards.
-For more about this, continue with the module on basic customizations.
+You can add your icon and other branding elements into the dashboards.

 As you and Laura show the app to others, you’ll get ideas for how to improve it.
 With the iterative app lifecycle, you can quickly and easily create the app over again as often as needed.
 Now you know how!